EasternEdgeRobotics/Software_2024/README.md

 # Simulation Environment

-The simulation environment is mainly for use in developing and testing code for any autonomus tasks (science tasks) in the [MATE competition](https://20693798.fs1.hubspotusercontent-na1.net/hubfs/20693798/2024%20EXPLORER%20Manual%20FINAL_1_16_2024_with_Cover.pdf).
+The simulation environment is mainly for use in developing and testing code for any autonomous tasks (science tasks) in the [MATE competition](https://20693798.fs1.hubspotusercontent-na1.net/hubfs/20693798/2024%20EXPLORER%20Manual%20FINAL_1_16_2024_with_Cover.pdf).
 It may also be used for testing features in the GUI or demo run practice.

 ## Explanation

 The Open Source Robotics Foundation (osrf) resposible for writing ROS also created a simulation software called Gazebo.
 The version used for this simulation is Gazebo Classic (which has an end of life at 2025).
-It is to be superceeded by Modern Gazebo (used to be called called Ignition).

 Gazebo allows for creating robot models with visuals, collision, physics, plugins, and sensors.